 How do you make your articles or sales letters more interesting?

 Analogies and stories always increase the drama and attention span.
 Yet, it's hard to find and craft interesting stories on a regular basis.
 Or is it?
-Find out how you can use three simple and effective ways to craft a ton of great stories and analogies.
+Find out how you can use a simple and effective ways to craft a ton of great stories and analogies.

 Writing Salesletters or Articles?
 How do you ditch the “Tired” Analogy?